3: Supervised Learning for Text

 • Words are associated with categories on the basis of pre-labelled training data

-• Words have are weighted according to their relative prevalence in each each category
+• Words are weighted according to their relative prevalence in each each category

 • Documents are scored on the basis of words they contain